Anthias

 Overall, Anthias are a vibrant and dynamic addition to a reef aquarium, offering both visual appeal and interesting behaviors.
 However, their care requirements mean they are best suited for intermediate to advanced aquarists.

-- Common name: Swallowtail seaperchScientific name: Anthias anthias
+- Common name: Swallowtail SeaperchScientific name: Anthias anthias

-- Common name: Earle's splitfinScientific name: Luzonichthys earlei
+- Common name: Earle's SplitfinScientific name: Luzonichthys earlei

-- Common name: Striped splitfinScientific name: Luzonichthys taeniatus
+- Common name: Striped SplitfinScientific name: Luzonichthys taeniatus

-- Common name: Whitley's splitfinScientific name: Luzonichthys whitleyi
+- Common name: Whitley's SplitfinScientific name: Luzonichthys whitleyi

-- Common name: Pacific creolefishScientific name: Paranthias colonus
+- Common name: Pacific CreolefishScientific name: Paranthias colonus

-- Common name: Creole-fishScientific name: Paranthias furcifer
+- Common name: Atlantic CreolefishScientific name: Paranthias furcifer

 - Common name: Fourmanoir's bassletScientific name: Plectranthias fourmanoiri